ecarlstrom/discordbot/issues.md

 - The `!stats` command seems to be displaying results incorrectly.
 The current command returns the total number of songs that have been queued during a particular session rather than the intended results, which is the current queue size.

-- After pausing for long periods of time, the song will play correctly but the subsequent songs in the queue can take 5-10 minutese to being playing. (testing 3/11/20)

-- The `!play` command change from the other day caused a couple of playback issues.
-This change has been undone while I work on a fix.

 - Using the `!ascii` command with invalid inputs can cause the bot to crash. (working on fix as of 3/28/2020)

 - Investigating an issue that causes the bot to reconnect repeatedly.
 Minor for now since performance is not impacted thus far.